The three stages of product development where Design Sprints actually work

 Dana Vetan

-At Design Sprint Academy, we’ve facilitated sprints across industries — from global banks and car manufacturers to e-commerce platforms and SaaS scaleups.
-And one question always comes up: “When’s the right moment to run one?”
+At Design Sprint Academy, we've facilitated sprints across industries — from global banks and car manufacturers to e-commerce platforms and SaaS scaleups.
+The question that comes up on almost every introductory call is the same: "When's the right moment to run one?"

 You can run a Design Sprint at any stage of the product lifecycle — from early discovery to roadmap planning to delivery.

-This article breaks down the three key stages where Design Sprints create value — and what kind of outcomes you can expect from each.
-All based on real challenges we’ve tackled with clients over the past eight years.
+This article breaks down the three stages of product development where Design Sprints create real value — and what kind of outcomes to expect from each.
+The examples below are drawn from sprints we've facilitated with real clients over the past eight years.

 Publishing Company (Print Media)